Social proof is informational social influence. It’s a psychological and social phenomenon powered by the ‘wisdom of the crowd’.

-When was the last time you bought something without reading reviews or at least glancing at the star rating?
+When was the last time you bought something without reading a product review or at least glancing at the star rating?

 If neither of those influenced your last purchasing decision, maybe you were recommended the product by a good friend or someone on social media.
 These external social cues that help us make decisions are what most people now know as social proof — a term for a psychological and social phenomenon coined by psychologist Dr. Robert Cialdini in his book, Influence.